anantmittal/finger-camera-tracking/README.md

 An android app which detects a finger moving left to right or right to left while touching the back camera, and prints that direction on the screen.

-# Limitations (to fix)

-* A direction label is always displayed once initialized, even when there is no motion
-* Sometimes, the direction label might be inaccurate when capturing extremely slow or extremely fast motion

 # Method

 ```
-Capture live camera frame
+1. Capture live camera frame
-Convert frame from RGBA to HSV
+2. Convert frame from RGBA to HSV
-Apply two masks to capture red color band in the HSV frame, and do bitwise_or operation to combine them.
+3. Apply two masks to capture red color band in the HSV frame, and do bitwise_or operation to combine them.
-Divide the combined mask into 2 halves, left and right.
+4. Divide the combined mask into 2 halves, left and right.
 Compute difference (left half - right half) of means of pixel intensity values and store them in memory.
-For a sequence of frames, if the sequence of above computed difference decreases from positive to negative, the direction is left-to-right.
+5. For a sequence of frames, if the sequence of above computed difference decreases from positive to negative, the direction is left-to-right.
 Else it's right-to-left.
 ```

 # References